tatsu-lab/alpaca_eval/README.md

 AlpacaEval provides the following:

-- [**Leaderboard**](https://tatsu-lab.github.io/alpaca_eval/): a leaderboard of common models on the AlpacaEval evaluation set. **Caution**: Automatic evaluator (e.g. GPT4) may be biased towards models that generate longer outputs and/or that were fine-tuned on the model underlying the evaluator (e.g. GPT4).
+- [**Leaderboard**](https://tatsu-lab.github.io/alpaca_eval/): a leaderboard of common models on the AlpacaEval evaluation set. **Caution**: Automatic evaluators (e.g. GPT-4) may be biased towards models that generate longer outputs and/or that were fine-tuned on the model underlying the evaluator (e.g. GPT-4).
 - [**Automatic evaluator**](#evaluators): an automatic evaluator that has high agreement with humans (validated on 20K annotations).
-We evaluate a model by measuring the fraction of times an powerful LLM (e.g. GPT 4 or Claude or ChatGPT) prefers the outputs from that model over outputs from a reference model.
+We evaluate a model by measuring the fraction of times a powerful LLM (e.g. GPT-4) prefers the outputs from that model over outputs from a reference model.
 Our evaluators enable caching and output randomization by default.
 - [**Toolkit for building automatic evaluators**](#analysis): a simple interface for